sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

 ![alt text](https://github.com/affinidi/vscode-extension/raw/HEAD/media/docs/create_account.png "")

 Once the account is created, a project named Default Project will be created automatically.
 As part of it, a digital identity will be created for you – your personal DID.

-Initially the Default Project will be set as your Active Project.
+Initially, the Default Project will be set as your Active Project.

 ![alt text](https://github.com/affinidi/vscode-extension/raw/HEAD/media/docs/default_project.png)
 ![alt text](https://github.com/affinidi/vscode-extension/raw/HEAD/media/docs/inactive_projects.png)